Edith Cowan University

 - Bachelor's degree from a country specified on the university's English Proficiency Bands page.

-- Successfully completed 0.375 EFTSL of study at postgraduate level or higher at an Australian higher education provider (or equivalent).
+- Completed 0.375 EFTSL of study at the postgraduate level or higher at an Australian higher education provider (or equivalent).

 - Other tests, courses or programs defined on the university's English Proficiency Bands page.